 The Police and Crime Commissioner Group is required to maintain a pensions reserve on the Balance Sheet for officers and staff.
-The reserve is termed 'unusable' as it is not cash backed but contains book entries to recognise the estimated liability that the Employer is committed to provide in the future, for service completed up to the balance sheet date.
+The reserve is termed 'unusable' as it is not cash backed but contains book entries to recognise the estimated liability that the Group have committed to provide in the future, for service completed up to the Balance Sheet date.
 The pension liability is valued using an actuarial valuation and can fluctuate dependent on external factors and changes in actuarial assumptions.

-The pension liability shows the underlying commitment that the Group has in the long run to pay post-retirement benefits.
-The total liability of \pounds 3.928 billion (\pounds 3.181 billion in 2015/16) has a substantial impact on the net worth of the Force as recorded in the Balance Sheet.
+The pension liability on the Group Balance Sheet shows the underlying commitment that the Commissioner and Chief Constable have in the long run to pay post-retirement benefits.
+The total liability of $\pounds4.098$ billion ($\pounds3.928$ billion in 2016/17) has a substantial impact on the net worth of the Force as recorded in the Balance Sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Group remains healthy.